hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

      $ ansible-playbook -i hosts uninstall/uninstall_hpe_3par_volume_driver.yml --ask-vault-pass
      ```
      > **Note:** This process only adds or removes docker volume plugin in nodes in an existing cluster.
 It does not adds or removes nodes in Kubernetes/Openshift cluster
+   * On success after adding plugin on new nodes, the additional nodes will have a running docker volume plugin container
+   * On success after removing plugin from specified nodes, docker volume plugin container will be removed

 Please refer to [Usage Guide](/docs/usage.md) on how to perform volume related actions on the standalone docker environment.